NoSloppy/EZ-POV/README.md

-# EZ-POV
+# create_POV_data_files (script)
-Uses ProffieOS POV Tools to create Point-Of-View images that show when you swing the blade.
+Use ProffieOS POV Tools to create Point-Of-View images that show when you swing the blade.
 Under the hood:
 pnmtorle - Converts a full-color image to hex data to be included in the code.
 pgmtorle - Converts a single-color image to hex data to be included in the code.
 pnmwindshieldwiper - Scales the image and bends it so that it will work on a swinging blade.
+pnmquantizedtorle - Quantizes images to 8bit 256 colors to balance using color images and not taking up too much memory.

 ### Operating System Requirements:
 ### Windows (Windows 10 at time of writing):